Octiv Digital

 Display & Remarketing Ads Management

-Google My Business Scam Call
+Google Business Profile Scam Call

 There’s an automated call going around that claims your Google My Business information is incomplete and your listing is in danger of being deleted.
 It’s a very threatening call and will quickly get the attention of any business owner who relies on this free service from Google.